Dr Bassey Ebenso

 - Website: Googlescholar | Researchgate | ORCID

-In his later career, he joined the Nuffield Centre for International Health and Development as a Research Fellow in 2013, focused on addressing global health challenges and making healthcare fairer through developing collaborative health systems and services research programmes with partners from African and Asian countries.
-His work on developing guidelines and toolkits for reducing health-related stigma have contributed to national and international policy changes leading to wide-scale consideration and implementation of stigma-reduction interventions in many parts of the world.
+My work on developing guidelines and toolkits for reducing health-related stigma and mental health has contributed to international policy changes leading to wide-scale consideration and implementation of stigma-reduction interventions in many parts of the world.

-Bassey’s research has been supported by funders including Google, the European Commission, EuropeAid, the UK Space Agency, and UK Research Councils (e.g. MRC, ESRC, DfID).
-Bassey has substantial teaching experience at under- and post-graduate levels at the University of Leeds, supervising taught postgraduate and PhD students as well as external examining in other universities.
+My research has been supported by funders including the European Commission, EuropeAid, the UK Space Agency, and UK Research Councils (e.g. MRC, ESRC, DfID/FCDO).
+I have substantial teaching experience at under- and post-graduate levels at the University of Leeds, supervising taught postgraduate and PhD students as well as external examining in other universities.